fenago/ml-workshop/lab_guides/Lab_5.md

 Note

 The following activity is mainly analytical.
-Use the results obtained from the activities in the previous chapter, as well as the activity in the current chapter.
+Use the results obtained from the activities in the previous lab, as well as the activity in the current lab.

 Perform the following steps to compare the different models: